mcsc-impact-climate/Geo-FTADS-Analysis/README.md

 python Point2PointFAF.py
 ```

+## Visualizing layers with QGIS

+The script [PlotWithQGIS.py](./PlotWithQGIS.py) reads in processed shapefiles containing:
+* total imports and exports for all of the FAF5 regions
+* CO2e intensity (in lb/MWh) of the US powergrid

-The script [PlotWithQGIS.py](./PlotWithQGIS.py) then plots the total imports and exports for all of the FAF5 regions (excluding Alaska and Hawaii) as colormaps in QGIS, and visualizes the network links as lines on the map, with the line width of each link weighted by its total annual freight flow (in tons).
+and plots them as colormaps in QGIS.
+It also visualizes the network links as lines on the map, with the line width of each link weighted by its total annual freight flow (in tons).
 This should look something like:

 <!-- Executing [PlotWithQGIS.py](./PlotWithQGIS.py) in the QGIS GUI (after first running [Point2PointFAF.py](./source/Point2PointFAF.py)) should produce output PDF files in the [layouts](./layouts) directory, which look something like: -->